d3x0r/sack.vfs/README.md

    - fix linux lost close event; socket closed, without a next buffer, failed to read the close 0.
    - handle stdout/stderr split logging better.
    - report websocket send parameter failures better.
+   - include application support `app/http-ws` simple module that can be included; see documentation in directory.
 - 1.1.802
    - task input handling failure on windows; if only one callback was issued.
 - 1.1.801